 We have all been asked to reflect on anything from the completion of our higher degrees to the customer service experience with a company.
 Students have probably encountered self-reflection exercises by the time they reach you, some of which were likely thoughtlessly designed –the chief offenders being standardized course evaluations and one-time retrospective reflections on a project or paper.

 So, how can we design our exercises and our courses to actually train and encourage students to practice metacognitive self-reflection?
 I’ve curated some principles and techniques for you as a reference guide, gleaned from a literature review and my own experiences with employing these techniques in the classroom.
 I would love to hear what else you think is important, and which successes and challenges you’ve had in your own classroom.

 Teachers can avoid the pitfall of only thinking about self-reflection once the project/learning is over by incorporating activities or space for metacognition at each phase of learning or thinking.
-Consider how you could incorporate self-reflection at each of the three phases:
+Consider how you could incorporate self-reflection at each of the three phases: planning, monitoring, and evaluating.

-- One phase/kind of metacognitive thinking, looking to the future
+- Involves looking to the future

 - Also helps to think about what one already knows or assumes about the topic or activity and also about their own metacognitive knowledge (self-assessment)

-- One phase/kind of metacognitive thinking, looking inward
+- Involves looking inward

 - Helps identify challenges as well as productive practices